z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ## Calling Convention

 The z88dk m32 library uses the sccz80 standard register and stack calling convention, but with the standard c parameter passing direction.
 For sccz80 the first or right hand side parameter is passed in DEHL, and the second or LHS parameter is passed on the stack.
-For sdcc all parameters are passed on the stack, from right to left.
+For zsdcc all parameters are passed on the stack, from right to left.
 For both compilers, where multiple parameters are passed, they will be passed on the stack.

 The intrinsic functions, written in assembly, assume the sccz80 calling convention, and are by default `__z88dk_callee`, which means that they will consume values passed on the stack, returning with the value in DEHL.